johnstevenson/statical/README.md

 ```

 In the above examples, the service is resolved out of the container automatically.
 If the container
-doesn't implement `ArrayAccess` or have a `get` method, you need to pass a callable:
+doesn't implement `ArrayAccess` or doesn't have a `get` method, you need to pass a callable:

 ```php
 <?php